mbianchidev/mbianchidev/README.md

 #### My mission

-- Keeping the world a better place by building something meaningful and impactful.
+- Do my best to make the world a better place by building something meaningful and impactful.
-- I want to help engineers to achieve their goals, by sharing my knowledge and experience, giving back to the community that helped me to grow.
+- Help engineers to achieve their goals, sharing my knowledge and experience and giving back to the community that helped me to grow.
-- Advocating for Cloud Native Open-Source technologies.
-Open-Source has been the past, is the present and will be the future of IT.
+- Advocate for Cloud Native Open-Source technologies.
+Open-Source has been the past, is the present and will be the future of IT and powers the world we live in today.
 - Simplify the life of my fellow developers and engineers, by building tools and services that make their life easier.

 #### Big Hairy Audacious Goal (can I say the naming is terrible?)